 As part of our collaboration with Erasmus Medical Center in Rotterdam, we have concluded a first clinical trial of Emcitate in MCT8 deficiency.
 In the study, 46 patients with MCT8 deficiency from 9 countries across the world were treated with Emcitate for one year.
 Treatment was found to be safe and well tolerated and was able to rapidly restore and maintain normal peripheral thyroid hormone levels and alleviate key symptoms of thyrotoxicosis.
 The full results of this clinical trial were published in the Lancet Diabetes & Endocrinology in August 2019.

 In parallel, we are preparing for a second clinical trial, looking at early intervention in very young patients with MCT8 deficiency (<36 months of age).
-The study is planned to have centres in both the EU and US and is expected to start recruiting around year-end 2019/20.
+The study will have centres in both the EU and US and is expected to start recruiting in the second half of 2020.